 I think I know a little bit about marketing…but I have never been able to make Facebook ads work for me.

-I experimented a great deal with text and imagery and studied winning Facebook advertising strategies.
+We experimented a great deal with text and imagery and studied winning Facebook advertising strategies.
 I did not just wing it.

 The results you wonder?